sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-control-center-filesystem</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : GNOME Control Center directories
+Short desc    : GNOME Control Center directories
 URL          : http://www.gnome.org
-Лицензия     : GPLv2+ and CC-BY-SA
+License      : GPLv2+ and CC-BY-SA
-Описание     : The GNOME control-center provides a number of extension points
+Descript     : The GNOME control-center provides a number of extension points
              : for applications.
 This package contains directories where applications
              : can install configuration files that are picked up by the control-center
              : utilities.